-Before they begin, a simple credit sequence: three silhouettes of Anna Karina, left profile, full face, Purchase Slimex online no prescription, right profile.
+Before they begin, a simple credit sequence: three silhouettes of Anna Karina, left profile, full face, right profile.
 These are also shots of her Louise Brooks hairstyle, announcing other 1920s film references to come, and a memory also of the moment of Bertolt Brecht and Kurt Weill.

-The credits are superimposed, grouped into fours, shaped into rectangles, accompanied by brief phrases from Michel Legrand’s pathos-laden score, buy Slimex online no prescription.
+The credits are superimposed, grouped into fours, shaped into rectangles, accompanied by brief phrases from Michel Legrand’s pathos-laden score.
 Fifty-two names are credited, including that of the camera (Mitchell), the sound equipment (Perfectone) and the film stock (Kodak 20), but not that of the director.
 The signature in these credits is the face of Karina, the director’s wife.

 TABLEAU 1: A BISTROT – NANA WANTS TO LEAVE PAUL – PINBALL

 SEPARATION: Nana is leaving her husband, the father of her child.
-Six shots, the back of her head alternating with the back of his, where to buy Slimex, with their faces seen in a mirror, vaguely.
-Buy Slimex online no prescription, This is not how conversations were supposed to be filmed, and the sequence is famous for showing the New Wave breaking the conventions of mise en scène and parodying shot/reverse-shot through formal experiment.
+Six shots, the back of her head alternating with the back of his, with their faces seen in a mirror, vaguely.
+This is not how conversations were supposed to be filmed, and the sequence is famous for showing the New Wave breaking the conventions of mise en scène and parodying shot/reverse-shot through formal experiment.
 A seventh shot shows the two as a couple for the last time, playing pinball.
 François Truffaut had said that the one thing the New Wave directors had in common was a love of pinball.